14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Recent trends highlight growth in specialty beans, cold drinks, and wellness-oriented options such as plant-based milks and functional add-ins.

-At the same time, more people brew at home, so flexible layouts that handle new gear and drink styles make sense.
+Because more people brew at home, flexible layouts that can handle new gear and new drink styles make sense over time.

 Design trends also favor floating shelves, compact beverage centers, and multi-use carts, which all work well for Home Coffee Bars.